Go Green Go Green

 Solution:

-• Start with the implementation of data cleansing and profiling as soon as data enters your pipeline.
+• Start by implementing data cleansing and profiling as soon as data enters your pipeline.

 • Standardize formats at ingestion.

-• Use of sensor calibration and metadata for consistency.
+• Use sensor calibration and metadata to ensure consistency.

 Data Silos and Incompatible Systems